 Remember the Cheney secret energy task force in 2001?
 Remember how Dickie fought tooth and nail to deny access to the documents of its meetings?
-Well, gee, it seems like all of us conspiracy nutwads were right after all about the composition of the task force and the fact that they had shit that they knew damn well to cover up.
+Well, gee, it seems like all of us conspiracy nutwads were right after all about the

 A White House document shows that executives from big oil companies met with Vice President Cheney's energy task force in 2001 -- something long suspected by environmentalists but denied as recently as last week by industry officials testifying before Congress.